 That said, the market for the best balance transfer cards are always changing, and 2013 is no different.
 For your consideration (hey, it's awards season), here are the five best balance transfer credit card offers of 2013.

 Why does this new balance transfer card from Discover get the nod this year?
-Well, what sold us was the long-term value of the card, combined with the 18-month intro period - tied for the longest available on the market today.
+Well, what sold us was the long-term value of the card, combined with the 18-month intro period applied to balance transfers - tied for the longest available on the market today.
 The Discover it Card does charge a 3% fee to make your balance transfer - which is the standard rate for balance transfer fees - and that year-and-a-half intro period in which you'll pay NO interest applies to purchases and balance transfers alike.

 Along with the excellent BT offer, the Discover it - 18 Month Balance Transfer Card has one one of the very best rewards programs of any credit card; members will earn 5% cash back on rotating categories that vary each quarter, along with 1% cash back on all other purchases - an upgrade from the Discover More Card they're seeking to replace.
 This is simply our favorite balance transfer credit card offer of 2013.